vajithChamuditha-99/Train-Booking-System-02/README.md

 # Train-Booking-System-02

-A train ticket booking system with GUI developed using java and mongodb.<br/><br/>
+A train ticket booking system with GUI developed using java and mongodb.<br/>
-<h6>Major functionalities: </h6>
+<h4>Major functionalities: </h4>
-Add a passenger to Queue
+Add a passenger to Queue <br/>
+Remove passenger from Queue <br/>